 Staff and visitors have heard footsteps when they’re the only ones in the building, doors opening and closing, and the “ding” of the entrance bell that isn’t there anymore.

 Talk about history coming alive (or at least back to life).

 Is this Orillia church haunted?Posted by Barrie 360 on Tuesday, October 27, 2020

-Besides having a super ominous name, rumours of St. Columbkille Church‘s haunted nature have been circulating Orillia for decades and one nighttime visit will back those stories up.
+Besides having a super ominous name, rumours of St. Columbkille‘s haunted nature have been circulating for decades.

-The church was founded in 1855 by Irish and Scottish parishioners fleeing famine and religious persecution.
-Soon after, they began spreading the urban legend of its haunting.
+The church was founded in 1855 by Irish and Scottish immigrants fleeing famine and religious persecution.
+Soon after, they began spreading tales of its haunting.